okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 ---
-title: Upgrade your application to the Identity Engine SDK
+title: Upgrade your app to the Identity Engine SDK
 ---

 <ApiLifecycle access="ie" />

-After your project is updated to the latest Okta Identity Engine SDK, and you have an enabled Identity Engine org, you can begin the incremental process of upgrading your application to use the Identity Engine SDK methods.
+Begin upgrading your app to use the Identity Engine SDK methods after you update your project to the latest Okta Identity Engine SDK and have an enabled Identity Engine org.

-Review the following sections to understand the concepts behind the Identity Engine SDK, and the differences between the Okta Classic Engine Authentication SDK and APIs and the Identity Engine approach to authentication.
-The mappings of Classic Engine Authentication SDK method calls, as well as backend APIs, to the Identity Engine SDK methods are provided for some sample use cases.
+Review the following sections.
+They detail Identity Engine SDK concepts and the differences between how the Okta Classic Engine Authentication SDK and APIs approach authentication compared to the Identity Engine approach.
+Mappings of Classic Engine Authentication SDK method calls, and back-end APIs, to Identity Engine SDK methods are provided for some sample use cases.

 ---

 #### Learning outcomes

-* Understand why you should upgrade your application to use the Identity Engine SDK
+* Understand why you should upgrade your app to use the Identity Engine SDK
 * Learn the differences between the Classic Engine Authentication SDK and the Identity Engine SDK
 * Identify the mappings between Classic Engine Authentication SDK methods and the Identity Engine SDK for your language
 * Identify the mappings between Classic Engine Authentication APIs and the Identity Engine SDK for your language